Year of Call: 2006

 Whistle-Blowing: the New Landscape (Travers Smith, BWB and CM Murray among others)

-You're (Not) Hired: Discriminatory Practices in Recruitment Talk to the Discrimination Law Association, January 2017
+You're (Not) Hired: Discriminatory Practices in Recruitment (Discrimination Law Association)

 Now that's what I call Equality Law Roadshow delivered to Slater and Gordon, Reed Smith, Lewis Silkin Bates Well and Brawithwaite, Osborne Clarke, Hempsons, Farrer&Co and others described as "engaging, enlightening, good humoured and perfectly pitched."

-The Nuts and Bolts of Partnership Law Gordon Dadds, July 2015
+The Nuts and Bolts of Partnership (Gordon Dadds)

 Equal pay and the Private Sector: Ticking Clock or Toothless Threat? (with Paul Epstein QC, Herbert Smith July 2013)